Gernby/raspberry-pilot/README.md

 3. Raspberry Pi 4 with 4GB RAM
 4. White, Gray, or Black Panda from Comma.ai shop
 5. Honda Bosch Giraffe from Comma.ai shop if using a White or Gray Panda, Honda Bosch harness for Black Panda
-6. USB A-to-C cable
+6. USB A-to-C cable ([This](https://www.amazon.com/Anker-2-Pack-Premium-Charging-Samsung/dp/B07DC5PPFV) two pack of 6-ft. cables is popular)
-7. USB A-to-A cable or mini USB cable with a Panda Paw from the Comma.ai shop (for flashing White or Gray Pandas from the Pi)
+7. USB A-to-A cable (like [this](https://www.amazon.com/gp/product/B0002MKBI2) one) or mini USB cable with a Panda Paw from the Comma.ai shop (for flashing White or Gray Pandas from the Pi)
 8. A way to power the Pi in your car (battery pack, laptop, or high power 12v power adapter for the car)
 9. Minimum 16GB A1-rated microSD card
 10. Optional Micro-HDMI adapter plus TV or monitor that accepts HDMI input (the Raspberry Pi 4 does not use the same HDMI connectors as any previous models)